alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

   @title_font_size = 25.0
 end
 ```
 This constructor sets various useful properties of X and Y axes to their default values.
-It takes the axes object as an input to store it into *axes* variable to store the axes object to which it belongs, next the *title* is set to empty and the *max_val* and the *min_val* are stored to nil which store the maximum and minimum value of the X and the Y axes, next the number of major and minor ticks (between two major ticks) are stored, then two arrays are initialized *texts* and *lines* (not actually used) to store the texts and lines (tick lines not actual axis lines) for the X and Y axes, then the variables *major_ticks* and *minor_ticks* are set to nil which are used as arrays to store XTick and YTick objects corresponding to major(and minor) ticks of X axis and major(and minor) ticks of Y axis respectively.
-Finally the font size of the title is set to 25 points.
+It takes the axes object as an input to store it into *axes* variable to store the axes object to which it belongs, next the *title* is set to empty and the *max_val* and the *min_val* are stored to nil which store the maximum and minimum value of the X and the Y axes, next the number of major and minor ticks (between two major ticks) are stored, then two arrays are initialized *texts* and *lines* (not actually used) to store the texts and lines (tick lines not actual axis lines) for the X and Y axes, then the variables *major_ticks* and *minor_ticks* are set to nil which are used as arrays to store XTick and YTick objects corresponding to major(and minor) ticks of X-axis and major(and minor) ticks of Y-axis respectively.
+Finally, the font size of the title is set to 25 points.

 ## The Plot
 Now, we have defined the subplot i.e. the axes object in which we want to draw our plot.
 The next lines of code are: